CalliEve/metro-map-editor/docs/README.md

 To move a station, click on the station and while continuing to hold the mouse clicked, drag the station to its new location.
 When multiple stations have been selected, click and hold on one to drag and move all selected stations together.

+Clicking on a station without moving it, brings up a box with information like the name of the station.
+That name can also be edited in this box.

 Lastly, to remove a station, click on the "remove station" button on the left, before clicking on the station to remove.
 Hold shift while clicking on stations to remove, to remove multiple stations at once.